yuditya-s/coursera_practice/README.md

 this is readme;
-contain html, css, javascript, all it's basic level
+contains html, css, javascript, all it's basic level